This examination is being given to fill vacancies in the

 10 years of continuous service or more: $10,000

-additional term life insurance at the group rate.
+may purchase additional term life insurance at the group rate.

 Flexible Benefits Plan: This